Spiritdude/nodemcu-shell/README.md

 }
 ```

-Either have the device join your existing WIFI, edit then part of "client" part, or let the device operate as access point (AP) then change "mode" to "ap", and keep the defaults otherwise.
+Either have the device join your existing WIFI, edit then the "station" part, or let the device operate as access point (AP) then change "mode" to "ap", and keep the defaults otherwise.

 ## Requirements
 Install `nodemcu-tool` via